goto-eof/t-bot/README.md

 **DESCRIPTION**

 Single-page application and daemon that allows to retrieve RSS data and send it to a Telegram group/channel through Telegram API.
+The tbot-web project allows to configure the tbot-daemon through a web application in angular.
+The tbot-daemon sends messages in background basing on the configuration set through user interface.

 **CONFIGURATION**